 To the overview

-Toothache from a cold
+Toothache During a Cold

 Andrea Seraina Author